apache/druid/docs/querying/sql-functions.md

 ## DS_CDF

-Returns a string representing an approximation to the Cumulative Distribution Function given a list of split points that define the edges of the bins from a Quantiles sketch.
-The `expr` argument must return a Quantiles sketch.
+Returns a string representing an approximation to the cumulative distribution function given a list of split points that define the edges of the bins from a Quantiles sketch.

 * **Syntax:** `DS_CDF(expr, splitPoint0, splitPoint1, ...)`
 * **Function type:** Scalar, sketch